 Whether you’re working from home or getting back in the real world, it’s completely normal if you’re not quite like your normal self, and it’s also quite normal if your skin has been impacted by it.

-Be that as it may, we know it’s not fun, and it can remind you of your acne-prone teenage years, while some women who’ve never experienced problematic skin may be having issues for the very first time.
+Be that as it may, we know it’s not fun, and it can remind you of your acne-prone teenage years, while some women who’ve never experienced negativity and problematic skin may be having issues for the very first time.

-In this article, we’re going to take a quick second to talk about how stress and sadness can impact our skin, and what we can do to break that cycle.
+In this article, we’re going to take a quick second to talk about how negativity, stress and sadness can impact our skin, and what we can do to break that cycle.

-How Sad Feelings Lead to Sad Skin
+How Sad Feelings Lead To Sad Skin

 Cortisol, also known as “the stress hormone,” is a hormone the body needs to regulate metabolism, immunity, and blood sugar levels, and it’s key in triggering the fight-or-flight response in times of stress.